ExpediaDotCom/haystack-opencensus-exporter-java/README.md

 # Opencensus Trace Exporter for Haystack

-The OpenCensus Haystack Trace Exporter is a trace exporter that exports data to haystack.
+The OpenCensus Haystack Trace Exporter is a trace exporter that exports data to Haystack.

-To know about haystack checkout [here](https://expediadotcom.github.io/haystack/)
+To know about Haystack checkout [here](https://expediadotcom.github.io/haystack/)

 ## Quickstart